awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

      Return to the Launch Wizard console and choose the refresh button next to the **Key Pairs** dropdown list\.
 The newly created key pair appears in the dropdown list\.
 For more information about key pairs, see [Amazon EC2 Key Pairs and Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)\.

+   **Tenancy \(HA deployments only\)**

+   Select your preferred tenancy\.
+Each instance that you launch into a VPC has a tenancy attribute\.
+The **Shared** tenancy option means that the instance runs on shared hardware\.
+The **Dedicated Host \(HA deployments\)** tenancy option means that the instance runs on a Dedicated Host, which is an isolated server with configurations that you can control\.
+For more information, see [Dedicated Hosts](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/dedicated-hosts-overview.html)\.

    **Virtual Private Cloud \(VPC\)**\.
 Choose whether you want to use an existing VPC or create a new VPC\.
-   + **Select Virtual Private Cloud \(VPC\)**\.
+   + **Select Virtual Private Cloud \(VPC\)** option\.
 Choose the VPC that you want to use from the dropdown list\.
-Your VPC must contain one public subnet and, at least, two private subnets\.
+If you choose to enable Remote Desktop Gateway access on single\-node deployments, then your VPC must include one public subnet and one private subnet\.
+It must include at least two private subnets for HA deployments \.
 Your VPC must be associated with a [DHCP Options Set](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) to enable DNS translations to work\.
 The private subnets must have outbound connectivity to the internet and other AWS services \(S3, CFN, SSM, Logs\)\.
 We recommend that you enable this connectivity with a NAT Gateway\.
 For more information about NAT Gateways, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the Amazon VPC User Guide\.
+     + **Remote Desktop Gateway preferences \(single\-node deployments only\)**\.
+When you select **Yes**, enter the public subnet into which to deploy the RDGW instance, and the Remote Desktop Gateway CIDR block\.
      + **Public Subnet**\.
-Your VPC must contain one public subnet and, at least, two private subnets\.
+If you choose to enable Remote Desktop Gateway access on single\-node deployments, then your VPC must include one public subnet and one private subnet\.
+It must include at least two private subnets for HA deployments\.
 Choose a public subnet for your VPC from the dropdown list\.
-To continue, you must select the check box that indicates that the Public subnet has been set up and each of the selected private subnets have outbound connectivity enabled\.
+To continue, you must select the check box that indicates that the public subnet has been set up and the private subnets have outbound connectivity enabled\.

 **To add a new public subnet**